5 Lessons Learned from the Worst Real Estate Investments

 Lesson #5 – Hold Partners Accountable

-On Roman Bulgakov’s worst deal ever, he was betrayed by his business partner.
+On Roman Bulgakov’s worst deal ever, he was betrayed by his real estate business partner.
 He trusted that his partner had the best intentions of the company in mind when the reality was that his partner was only looking out for himself.

 Roman partnered with a contractor who agreed to finish the project in six months at an agreed upon price.
 However, the contractor ended up taking twice as long and charging twice as much.
 By the time the deal made it to the closing table, Roman only made $1500.

-Roman’s lesson is to keep partners accountable.
+Roman’s investment lesson is to keep partners accountable.
 He failed to create accountability checks along the way, which the contractor took advantage of.
 Moving forward, Roman has a defined process with his partners in which he has frequent check-ins to receive status updates on his projects.
 That way, he can catch timeline or budget deviations before it’s too late!